XavierDefontaine/CV/README.md

 ## Interests 🎉
 - **Martial Arts**: I practice wing-chun (when there is no lock down).
-- **Music**: from playing classical/baroque music on the recorder as a kid to heavy metal as rhythm guitar in high school or obsessively listening to electronic music now, music has always been a passion of mine.
+- **Music**: from playing classical/baroque music on the recorder as a kid to heavy metal as rhythm guitar in high school or obsessively listening to electronic music now, music has always been a passion of mine - [my top 2020 Spotify songs](https://open.spotify.com/playlist/37i9dQZF1EM51tz1HB9yQx).
 - **Restoration**: I love restoring mid-century furniture, gutting things around the house to see how they work and _sometimes_ fix them.
 - **Challenging**: I am fascinated by concepts totally alien to me especially those around the tech community whether philosophical (e.g [Lesswrong](https://www.lesswrong.com/)'s rationalism & AI) or more technical (e.g Hacker News) often leading me down rabbits holes for hours on end.
 - **Currently Reading**: Metaprogramming Ruby by Paolo Perrota - Full Spectrum 3 - Thinking, Fast and Slow by Daniel Kahneman
+- **_Virtually_ Attending**: LRUG (London Ruby User Group) / BBC tech meetups.